hkarhu/TassuPads/README.md

 	- To form the GND-plane.
 I cannot really think of a better material for this.
 5. Duct tape
 	- It will be used to keep the washers and the wires in place.
 It also isolates the GND from the contact surfaces.
 Never go without it.
-6. Wheaterstripping
+6. Wheater stripping
-	To keep the signal wires touching the panel.
+	- To keep the signal wires touching the panel.
 If you change the design a bit, this might not be needed.
 7. CAT5 cable
 	- To get the signals out from each pad.
 You might allready have some of these, with broken clips.
 This is good opportunity to get yourself a new one and sacrifice the old for science!
 8. Acrylic/polycarbonate sheet (~3mm)